xmartlabs/Eureka/README.md

 ### Date Rows

-Date Rows hold a NSDate and allow us to set up a new value through UIDatePicker control.
+Date Rows hold a Date and allow us to set up a new value through UIDatePicker control.
 The mode of the UIDatePicker and the way how the date picker view is shown is what changes between them.
 <table>
 <tr>
 <td>